 Convenience stores saw significant declines in both metrics as lockdowns kept consumers off the roads, reducing the likelihood that they would stop in for a snack or drink while fueling up.
 7-Eleven saw a .37 loyalty index drop to 4.15 and dwell times of 13 minutes, a 3.37-minute decline.
 Circle K’s trip frequency dropped .31 to 3.44, while dwell time decreased 2.2 minutes to 10.64.
 Drugstores and dollar stores likewise saw significant declines in both metrics.

-The chart below presents the 11 most frequently visited chains during the quarter.
 The full report with data for more than 45 top U.S. retail chains is available to Path to Purchase Institute members through an exclusive partnership with InMarket, a leader in 360-degree consumer engagement and insights.
 Members also can analyze individual retailer snapshots tracked over time within the Market Position and Strategy Overview section of p2pi.org's Retailer Profiles.